express-rate-limit/express-rate-limit/readme.md

 By default, the [`memory-store`](source/memory-store.ts) is used.

-Legacy Stores do not return the reset time, and therfore Reset and Retry-After headers will be mising or less accurate.

 Here is a list of external stores:

 | Name                                                                                   | Description                                                                                           | Legacy/Modern       |